mickonis/frontend-home-assignment-main/README.md

 1. We appreciate if you give us some feedback on this assignment in this README file below.
 Is the task too difficult/easy?
 Is it easy to understand what's asked for you to do?
 Is the scope of the task too big?
 Any feedback is welcome.

 1. Upload this project to a public or private github repository.
 If repo is private, do not forget to invite the list of people that are mentioned in the email you received. **IMPORTANT Don't forget to add a number of hours it took you to complete it!**

-## Your notes

-### Comment

-It took me ~ 5h to code this task.

-I have implemented the core recursive tree functionality pretty fast but I took extra time on styling and refactoring the code to ship a clean solution.

-The task itself was pretty fun to code because it was not too difficult and the requirements were clear.
-I think this task is balanced pretty well for a home assignment.

-Improvement ideas: it would be nice to remove 1 requirement and add a more in-depth design (maybe Figma or Sketch) to check candidates ability to use CSS properly.

-### Key points:

-- [x] Using TypeScript
-- [x] Using ES6
-- [x] Using React hooks
-- [x] Using React context
-- [x] Using CSS modules
-- [x] Using CSS :root variables
-- [x] Added few tests